subnetspider/subnetspider.github.io/_posts/2026-01-18-modifying-freebsd-iso-for-dell-servers.md

 As I didn't want to spend 1200€ just for a 64 GiB DDR5 kit what only cost 180€ a couple weeks ago, I chose to buy a used Dell PowerEdge R530 instead.
 It already came with 64 GiB of DDR4 preinstalled, which I promptly upgraded to 128 GiB, as prices for used DDR4 server RAM is fairly manageable.
+While it's a bit more power hungry than my old FreeBSD NAS, it has enough RAM and CPU power to also retire my Proxmox VE host, so here we are.
-When I first installed FreeBSD on the Dell R530, I noticed a lot of write and i/o errors on the console, which lead me to writing this post.
+However, when I first installed FreeBSD on the Dell R530, I noticed lots of write and I/O errors on the console, which lead me to write this post.

 ## Not all LSI SAS HBA are made equally